 Mobilis pass: A one-day pass costs from €7.50 for Zones 1-2 to €17.80 for zones 1-5 but does not include travel to airports.

-The monthly Navigo pass costs €75.20 and the weekly Navigo costs €22.80 and is better value than the other available passes.
+The monthly Navigo pass costs €75.20 and the weekly Navigo costs €22.80 and better values than the other available passes.

 A one day Paris Visite pass for zones 1-3 costs €12.00.
 A five-day pass is for €38.35 and provides discounts on some attractions.